duganchen/slackware-libretro/README.md

 	gpasswd -a games user

-The default RetroArch Slackbuilds assumes that you'll be installing the assets, overlays, shaders, etc with the included SlackBuilds.
-You can also install them via the GUI.
-If you want to do that (which I recommend), then do the following and then make the appropriate path changes to your config:

-	mkdir -p ~/.local/share/libretro/{assets,autoconfig,databases,overlays,shaders}

-The only one that might need an explanation is "databases" which is that option in the GUI and content\_database\_path in the config file.
+On your first run, use the Online Updater to update everything except the Core and Core Info files.
+Use the included SlackBuilds to install the cores.
+If you want to install the cores that were prebuilt upstream on an Ubuntu system instead, just edit your CFG file accordingly.